danforth-restorative/digitalskills.info/_posts/2020-12-18-buy-used-laptop-100-400-dollars.md

 ## What to Look for

-At the very core, as long as you can see the BIOS screen, the computer should work.
+At the very core, as long as you can see the BIOS screen, or the computer is running, you can feel pretty confident the computer works.
 The BIOS provides core instructions so your computer can run an operating system like Windows or Linux.

 Make sure it's not *BIOS Locked*.
 That means there's a boot password.
 However, there might be some good deals here if you do some research, since bios lock brings down the buy price and may not be too difficult to bypass.